 Your Randomly-Generated Corporate Gibberish:

-Think vertical.
+Think super-virtual.

-It may seem mixed-up, but it's realistic!
+It sounds dumbfounding, but it's realistic!

 In association with Amazon.com